Configuring Vim right

 And in

 This is especially valuable after an unexpected reboot — you don’t have to track down all the leftover temp files.
-However: if you are editing files on a shared file system, it will be easier to clobber concurrent modifications, as other users’ Vim processes will not see your swaps.
+However: if you are editing files on a shared file system, it’ll be easier to clobber concurrent modifications, as other users’ Vim processes won’t see your swaps.

 - Scroll the viewport faster